ayuina/azure-ipaddress-ranges/README.md

 ![scraping.png](./scraping.png)

-and save and re-use downloaded json daily.
+Then save and re-use downloaded json in daily manner.
 If you want to clear cache, check the path with Verbose option.

 ```pwsh